amireza007/AGV-Project/Thesis/wordTutor.md

 - remember that **it's all about anchors when inserting captions!!!!**
 - use `en hyphen` for including chapters when inserting figure caption for not messing up the alignement (1-3 not 3-1)

+- for a boxy caption. remember layout of the figure